nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     &nbsp;

 1. **Delete a Category `deleteCat`** <a name="deleteCat"></a>
-    - Deletes an existing category in expense book.
+    - Deletes an existing category in expense book, if it exists.
+(Note: the "Default" category <u> cannot </u> be deleted.)
     - Category budget of the deleted category will be deleted.
     - All expenses tagged with deleted category will be reverted to "Default" category.
     - Format: `deleteCat t/<category>`